freenas/freenas-docs/userguide/network.rst

 the interface level
 (:numref:`Figure %s <lagg_member_edit_fig>`)
 instead, the configuration must be repeated for each interface within the lagg.
-However, some lagg options can only be set by editing the interface.
-For instance, the MTU of a lagg is inherited from the interface, so setting the MTU on a lagg requires setting all of the interfaces to the same MTU **before** creating the lagg.
+Some options can only be set on the parent interfaces and are inherited by the lagg interface.
+For example, to set the MTU on a lagg, use :guilabel:`Edit Members` to set the MTU for each parent interface.

-.. note:: When changing the MTU to create a jumbo frame lagg, a reboot is required.
+.. note:: A reboot is required after changing the MTU to create a jumbo frame lagg.

-To see if the link aggregation is load balancing properly, run this command from :ref:`Shell`:
+To see if the link aggregation is properly load balancing, run this command from :ref:`Shell`:

 .. code-block:: none